Electric Castle: EC 10 - 2024

+EC10 was a celebration of “The World We Long For, a place where the music never stops, the vibes are always good, and yesterday's stranger is today's dance partner.
+A world whose people get to carry its spirit with them in their everyday lives.

+EC 11 - 2025

+Electric Castle 2025 marked the eleventh edition of the festival at Bánffy Castle in Bonțida, Romania, held from July 16 to 20.
+This year’s lineup brought an eclectic mix of artists, with standout performances from Justin Timberlake, Queens of the Stone Age, and Justice, alongside Yungblud, Bicep, and Shaggy.

+Beyond the music, the 2025 edition stood out through its immersive art spaces, nighttime stage designs, and an upgraded festival site focused on sustainability and smart infrastructure.
+From sunrise yoga sessions to late-night raves in the castle ruins, the experience captured Electric Castle’s unique mix of contrast, historic and futuristic, relaxed and explosive, drawing over 200,000 attendees into a world that ran on rhythm, light, and rain-soaked joy.

+EC 12 - 2026

+Electric Castle 2026 is the 12th edition of the festival held at Bánffy Castle in Bonțida, Romania, set for 16-19 July 2026.

+Known for its mix of live music, technology, and visual arts, the festival brings together international headliners and emerging acts across electronic, rock, indie, and hip-hop genres.
+With immersive installations, themed stages, and a strong focus on sustainability and digital innovation, Electric Castle continues to grow as one of Eastern Europe’s leading festivals, drawing over 200,000 attendees in a celebration of sound and creativity.

 The Castle

-Bánffy Castle (or Bonţida Bánffy Castle) is an architectonic Baroque monument situated in Bonţida, a village in the vicinity of Cluj-Napoca, Romania.
+Bánffy Castle (or Bonţida Bánffy Castle) is an architectonic Baroque monument situated in Bonţidaa village in the vicinity of Cluj-Napoca, Romania.
 It was built during the 15th century and was owned by the Bánffy family (of which Miklós Bánffy was a member).
 The owner is Katalin Banffy.

 The castle was desecrated during World War II by German troops and neglected by the communist regime in Romania; it is currently being restored by the Transylvania Trust as a cultural center.
 Through the presence of the Transylvania Trust and the Institute of Historic Building Conservation, who are the organizers of the International Built Heritage Conservation Training Centre set up within the Castle, the high quality restoration and long term protection can be ensured.

 Electric Castle Festival is supporting the restoration process by donating an amount of the money earned from the tickets sale.